 Important note: Native English speakers or non-native English speakers having completed their Bachelor’s degree in either United Kingdom, Ireland, Canada, USA, Australia or New Zealand are exempted from providing a English proficiency test certificate.

-Another criterion concerns the previous practical experience acquired in laboratories and companies.
-As the NANOMED curriculum is composed of practical courses as well as two traineeships to develop specific practical competences of students in Nanomedicine, previous practical experience is required.
+The Selection committee will also pay particular consideration to the previous practical experience acquired in laboratories and companies.
+As the NANOMED curriculum is composed of practical courses as well as two traineeships to develop specific practical competences of students in Nanomedicine.

 - What makes the applicant stand out as a student